judzelicor/discovery-covid/README.md

 ## Current State

 I have taken down the website as we are at the declining phase of COVID-19 and the conditions are stabilizing, at least that's the case for Canada.
 I wanted to host the website because I think it still holds useful information but I will do so after I do some refactoring to the backend and after setuping up my new VPS.

+## Features

+✅ Allow visitors to see relevant news surrounding COVID-19 in a separate page.

+✅ Advanced filtering of data such as sorting data based on a particular statistic like deaths, vaccination count, recovery count, and total cases.

+✅ Visualize data of every region in a slug page.